Hot flashes, insomnia, and now weight gain – menopause is the gift that keeps giving.

 If you’re unsure if you should exercise – or how much – check in with your doctor, particularly if you’re dealing with any medical conditions.

-And then, of course, there’s what we eat.
+And then, the second step: what we eat.

 There is much evidence to suggest a Mediterranean diet high in whole grains, fruits, vegetables, fish, nuts, and beans is helpful for weight loss in menopausal women. 🥗🐟🍇